Gatoreviews/gtr-form-renderer/README.md

 ## Conditionnal display

-All can have a conditionnal display rule.
+All can have a conditional display rule.

 | Name            | Description                                                           |
 | --------------- | --------------------------------------------------------------------- |